Be on the lookout for Poison Ivy, Oak, and Sumac!

 Course Marking – Keep the ribbons and reflectors on your right, and you’ll be all right!
 This is a trail!
 Please stay out of the Poison Ivy!
 Remember, if it’s green it will poke you or make you itch!

 Awards EVERYONE GETS A FINISHER MEDAL for each event!
-Runners, Mountain Bikers, little kids – Everyone!
+Runners, all categories Mountain Bikers, little kids – Everyone!

 Mountain Bike – Cat 1, 2 and 3 – Medals in 10 year age groups in Categories, Male and Female and Overall and Masters (40 +)

-Mountain Bike – Cat 3b – no age group awards.
+Mountain Bike – Cat 3 Hopeful– no age group awards (you will receive a finisher medal).
 We do this to cut down on sandbagging.

-Trail Run – Medals in 5 year age groups Male and Female and Overall and Masters (40 +)
+Trail Run – 10 K and Half Marathon– Medals in 5 year age groups Male and Female and Overall and Masters (40 +)

 My goodness!
 That’s a lot of awards!
 How many can I get in the HHH weekend?